 At one point Jim did not allow a run for 13 games, a span covering 22⅓ innings.
 His streak ended in Pittsburgh on August 25, in a game in which Konstanty turned in a remarkable performance.
 He had come in with the score tied 6-6 in the bottom of the seventh inning.
 In the top of the 10th Andy Seminick homered to put the Phillies ahead 7-6.
 But in the bottom of the inning Ralph Kiner smashed a homer off Konstanty to tie the score and end the runless streak.
 The game continued until the 15th inning, when the Phillies scored two runs to win the game, 9-7.
 Konstanty had gone nine innings for the win.

 Three weeks later, on September 15, Konstanty turned in another ironman performance out of the bullpen.
 He pitched 10 innings against the Cincinnati Reds.
 He came into the game in the ninth inning and was relieved after the 18th inning.
 The Phils won the game, 8-7, in 19 innings.
 The game turned out to be the longest ever played by the Phillies at Shibe Park.

 The Phils and Konstanty continued on their way in 1950 toward a pennant.
 But in September, holding a seven-game lead wtih 11 games to go, they faltered.
-The lead was down to one game on the last day of the season.
+The lead was down to one game entering the last day of the season.
 The Phillies prevailed as they beat the Brooklyn Dodgers, 4-1, on Robin Roberts’ pitching, Richie Ashburn’s life-saving throw to the plate to get Cal Abrams, and Dick Sisler’s three-run homer in the top of the 10th inning.
 Konstanty finished the season 16-7 with 22 saves and an earned-run average of 2.66.